• Updated July 25, 2022

 Cloudways vs SiteGround – Quick Comparison

 Cloudways and SiteGround are two of the most popular managed cloud hosting providers.
 But which one is better?
-In this quick comparison, we'll compare the main differences between Cloudways and SiteGround.
+This quick comparison will compare the main differences between Cloudways and SiteGround.

-Cloudways offers a managed platform with pay-as-you-go pricing, while SiteGround offers a managed platform with fixed monthly pricing.
+Cloudways offers a managed platform with pay-as-you-go pricing, while SiteGround provides a managed platform with fixed monthly pricing.

 Affordable cloud hosting – Cloudways wins